In this article you will find:

 Provide Effective Scheduling

 Improved planning and adherence to schedules can significantly reduce staff costs and, consequently, the cost-per-call.
 Some important tips to help improve planning, compliance, and employment include the use of the workforce management, advising professionals on the importance of flexibility, keeping the operators informed of the level of commitment, and rewarding the professionals.
-Using these strategies to improve productivity and living environment will also lead to a significant reduction in call costs.
+Using these strategies to improve productivity and the living environment will also lead to a significant reduction in call costs.

 Hire Remote Operators